 "Some drivers think it makes sense to not have 'all that cold air coming in' if they are using heaters in winter.
 However it's best to have your air recirculation turned off."

 They continued: "The main downside of the air-recirculation button is that it traps humidity inside the car, which results in misted windscreens, especially when the air is cold outside and in wet weather.
 If your vehicle is fully loaded with passengers, it can also cause it to be stuffy and may make you drowsy."

 The air circulation button shows an arrow moving around in a circular motion.
 It cuts off air from outside, and circulates air inside the vehicle.

 It's pretty handy for cutting off nasty odours from outside your vehicle, too, but is better turned off in the winter.

-Earlier this week, we told you how one motoring expert has urged people to make sure their cars are safe to drive before getting behind the wheel.
+If you want another tip, we told you a while back how one motoring expert has urged people to make sure their cars are safe to drive before getting behind the wheel.

 Dick Lovett says there is one thing that drivers really need to be looking at under the bonnet that could potentially save them from getting into a dangerous situation.

 Speaking to the Mirror, he said that it's vital people are checking their washer fluid before setting off anywhere.

 He said that icy temperatures drastically affect how the liquid reacts, and it could end up freezing on your windscreen if not sorted out.Featured Image Credit: Getty Stock Images